Particl-Community/academy/index.rst

 .. meta::
    :description lang=en: A guide to become an expert for responsible and sustainable e-commerce with Particl Marketplace.
 Thanks to blockchain technology.

-Particl Academy guides you while you'll become an expert for responsible and sustainable e-commerce with |PM|.
+Particl Academy guides you while you'll become an expert for responsible and sustainable e-commerce with the :term:`Particl Marketplace`.
 It is the reference book in straightforward language.
 If you are looking for the technical details, the `Particl Wiki <https://particl.wiki/>`_ is the right place to go.

 Introduction
 ============

-Take your first few steps with understanding |PM|:
+Take your first few steps with understanding the :term:`Particl Marketplace`:

 .. toctree::
    :caption: Introduction